AntoanetaYordanova/Happy-Mind/README.md

 # Happy-Mind

 Happy Mind is simple Angular application for finding online therapy or self help articles.
-This my exam project for the SoftUni Angular course.
+This is my exam project for the SoftUni Angular course.

 ## Features